 Back-to-school season is always hectic as you adjust to new classes, teachers with different expectations, and inevitable changes within friend groups.
-However, until 2020, one thing that remained a constant is that you would be going to school in the fall.
+However, until 2020, one thing that remained a constant was that you would be going to school in the fall.
 As our country continues to battle the COVID-19 pandemic, a significant number of high schools, colleges, and universities are preparing for another online semester—much like the one we faced unexpectedly in the spring—with all schools having to make drastic changes to their plans to accommodate precautionary steps no matter what form of learning they’re planning to pursue.
 Let’s take a look at what schools are doing, how students are feeling, and what you can expect classes to look like this year, whether you’re in high school or college.

 What schools are doing